Daneil98/FORS/README.md

 The Django System Achitecture diagram is at https://github.com/Daneil98/FORS/blob/master/Django%20System%20Architecture.png

+Images of the project's features/functionalities can be found in https://github.com/Daneil98/FORS/tree/master/Orion's%20Shield

 The weapon detection model was trained to detect the following classes for more granular data, effective response and threat contextual analysis: